-You don’t need to be a country music fan to enjoy this top Nashville attraction.
+You needn’t be a country music fan to enjoy this top Nashville attraction.
 The museum has over 2.5 million relics spread throughout the entire Hall.
 Plus, the museum has two floors for huge exhibitions.

-You’ll learn the story of country music and the cultural influence it has had in America.
-You’ll witness original and unique recordings, films, instruments and other memorabilia that helped shape country music.
+You’ll learn the story of country music and its cultural influence in America.
+You’ll witness original and unique recordings, films, instruments, and memorabilia that helped shape country music.